 Web design has come a long way since the days of Angelfire chaos.

-Those lessons gave rise to a moniker that’s all too familiar these days: user experience (UX).
+The lessons we’ve learned gave rise to a moniker that’s all too familiar these days: user experience (UX).

 In truth, the user experience designer has always been around.

 It’s just that before we woke up to the fact that our design should revolve around the user, they were web designers.
 And even if the term wasn’t part of the vernacular yet, designers were taking into account the user experience even then.

 Perhaps they weren’t as successful as one might hope, but let’s be clear: UX is not a new idea.

 The fact that the significance of UX has risen in the minds of those judging and making decisions about web design is certainly positive, but even so, the perspective remains limited.

 Yes, we’re moving beyond our personal preferences in favor of contemplating the broader demonstrated preferences of our audience.
 Yes, we’re making it a priority that folks can easily discern how to get to what they want.